Remilo7/imcs/README.md

-# imcs
+# IMCS
-Simple website of small IT company
+Simple website of small IT company.
+One of my first projects from high school times.